Mexican tetra: Evolution research

 The surface and cave forms of the Mexican tetra have proven powerful subjects for scientists studying evolution.
 When the surface-dwelling ancestors of current cave populations entered the subterranean environment, the change in ecological conditions rendered their phenotype—which included many biological functions dependent on the presence of light—subject to natural selection and genetic drift.
 One of the most striking changes to evolve was the loss of eyes.
 This is referred to as a "regressive trait" because the surface fish that originally colonized caves possessed eyes.
 In addition to regressive traits, cave forms evolved "constructive traits".
 In contrast to regressive traits, the purpose or benefit of constructive traits is generally accepted.
 Active research focuses on the mechanisms driving the evolution of regressive traits, such as the loss of eyes, in A. mexicanus.
 Recent studies have produced evidence that the mechanism may be direct selection, or indirect selection through antagonistic pleiotropy, rather than genetic drift and neutral mutation, the traditionally favored hypothesis for regressive evolution.

+A primary method of direct selection for the loss of eyes is through the energetic costs of maintaining eyes.
+Cave forms of the Mexican tetra have been shown to save a significant amount of energy due to their lack of eyes.
+In a cave environment where vision is not helpful, natural selection will have prioritized energy savings and therefore favored the fish without eyes, over time leading to eye degeneration.

 Pleiotropy is hypothesized to be important in cave fish because there are genes that might be selected for one trait and automatically cause another trait to be selected for it if it is governed by the same gene.
 As selective pressure on one trait can coordinate change in others, pleiotropy could explain why independent adaptation to the cave environment has been observed in multiple populations of the species.
 One example is the relationship between taste bud amplification and eye loss controlled by sonic hedgehog expression (Shh) in cave fish.
-It has been shown that with an over expression of Shh there is an increased number of taste buds and reduced eye development.
+The Shh gene is expressed in higher levels in the cave form than in the surface form, and it has been shown that with an over expression of Shh there is an increased number of taste buds and reduced eye development.
 It is hypothesized that since caves are food and nutrient limited, having an increased amount of taste buds is important and may be under strong selection while at the same time causing evolution of eye loss.

 The blind form of the Mexican tetra is different from the surface-dwelling form in a number of ways, including having unpigmented skin, having a better olfactory sense by having taste buds all over its head, and by being able to store four times more energy as fat, allowing it to deal with irregular food supplies more effectively.